Lose Weight With An Anti-Inflammatory Diet

 5. Get support from a dietitian or nutritionist.

-Eliminate Inflammation and Support Your Metabolism With Real Food
+Lose Weight: Anti-Inflammatory Diet To Eliminate Inflammation & Support Your Metabolism

 • Whole Food Proteins: Focus on incorporating proteins from whole food sources.